Working in jeopardy: Stories from Haiti’s garment industry

 12 Nov 2024

 Now, this progress is in jeopardy.
-Better Work’s most recent country report reveals an industry struggling with a breakdown in the rule of law, causing factory closures, job losses, and plummeting export revenue.
+Better Work’s most recent country report reveals an industry dealing with a breakdown in the rule of law, causing factory closures, job losses, and plummeting export revenue.

 Better Work spoke to workers and managers from the industry in two garment manufacturing hubs to ask them how their personal and working lives had been affected.